Ananddudi/Cal/README.md

 In order to installing the finished application two obvious things are mandatory, the <b>Python >> 3.0</b> and the <b>PyQt5</b> module.

-if above installation looks not seems feasible then there is astonishing python package is available called <i><b>PyInstaller</i></b>.Basically it bundles the application and all its dependencies into a single package equivalent to windows .exe(executable) file, a binary file so you dont have to install/download anything mentioned above but there is small gotcha that is you needs to make distinct packages for execute application in that specific platform.
+If above installation looks not seems feasible then there is astonishing python package is available called <i><b>PyInstaller</i></b>.Basically it bundles the application and all its dependencies into a single package equivalent to windows .exe(executable) file, a binary file so you dont have to install/download anything mentioned above but there is small gotcha that is you needs to make distinct packages for execute application in that specific platform.
 Well <a href="https://pyinstaller.readthedocs.io/en/stable/">here</a> is a complete description.:blush:

 <a href="https://photos.app.goo.gl/jLM2e9yJVLPuZT559">Here</a> is the link of Application!
 Thanks